 It’s that time of year again.
 Counting the hours of work away until you can hit your next favorite show.
 Concert season.
 Some people call it summer but isn’t it much more than that?
 Humidity mixed with that emotion that evolves from the music we love.
 Add a few blades of grass, rays of warm sunlight and a connection with complete and total stranger through that universal language called music and you’ve got the bones of sanity that will hold you up the rest of the year.

 What are you going to build your skeleton with?
-These are our top summer show picks, so far:
+These are our remaining top summer show picks: